lnfernux/lnfernux.github.io/_posts/2018-10-22-securingwindowsserver11.md

     a.
 Here you can either Browser Directory - locate the user by searching AD, if you use this option the certs must be published to AD
     b.
 Browse Folders, locate the .cer exported EFS recovery agent cert in a local or remote file system

 Refresh GPO (Invoke-GPUpdate or gpupdate from cmd) and your new DRAs have privilege to decrypt all domain users EFS-encrypted files.
 Comes in handy during emergiencies, but if someone gain access to DA it will become a problem.
+For more, [see this article from Microsoft](https://docs.microsoft.com/en-us/windows/security/information-protection/windows-information-protection/create-and-verify-an-efs-dra-certificate).

 ### Links